1941–2025::The Mars Flying Boats and Vancouver Island’s Pioneer Water Bomber Pilots

 Victoria, British Columbia

 Several years later, a company called The Flying Firemen was developed using Canso planes.
-It was the baby of one of the pioneer test pilots of the Marianas Mars.
-Business was going well for the pilot who, by 1967, had several planes fighting fires throughout British Columbia.
-That summer was a hot one though, and by July, almost 300 fires were raging, 23 on the island and lower mainland alone.
-All fires were in control except for one.
-The fire on Skirt Mountain in Victoria, BC, began on a Sunday afternoon and spread quickly.
-The Flying Firemen were called in to help while hundreds of spectators gathered to watch from the Goldstream and Millstream neighbourhoods at the base of the mountain.
-It was a tough battle, but the firefighters were slowly gaining control.
-People with cameras snapped photos and cheered for The Flying Firemen's Canso plane as it approached the fiery mountaintop with its water dump.
-To their horror, however, the plane suddenly disappeared into the smoke, and a fireball lit up the sky.
+It was the brainchild of one of the pioneer test pilots of the Marianas Mars.
+Business was going well for the pilot who, by 1967, had several aircraft fighting fires throughout British Columbia.
+That summer was a hot one though, and by July, nearly 300 fires were raging—23 on the Island and Lower Mainland alone.
+All were under control except one.
+The fire on Skirt Mountain in Victoria, British Columbia, began on a Sunday afternoon and spread rapidly.
+The Flying Firemen were called in to help while hundreds of spectators gathered in the Goldstream and Millstream neighbourhoods at the base of the mountain.
+People cheered and snapped photos as the Flying Firemen’s Canso approached the fiery mountaintop with its water dump.
+To their horror, however, the plane suddenly disappeared into the smoke—and a fireball lit up the sky.

 "1967::Tragedy On Skirt Mountain"